pugjs/pug/Readme.md

     p!= aVarContainingMoreHTML

-The one exception made in terms of allowing "vanilla" JavaScript, is the `- each` token.
-This takes the form of:
+## Iteration

+ Along with vanilla JavaScript Jade also supports a subset of constructs that allow you to create more designer-friendly templates, one of these constructs is `each`, taking the form:

-    - each VAL[, KEY] in OBJ
+    each VAL[, KEY] in OBJ

 An example iterating over an array:

-    - var items = ["one", "two", "three"]
-    - each item in items
+    - var items = ["one", "two", "three"] each item in items li= item
-      li= item

 outputs: